Halifuda/cachesim/README.md

 `cachesim` provides a highly scalable skeleton of cache simulator.
 One can use this tool not only to simulate a conventional cache behavior but also introduce his own type of cache and even other level of storage in the storage hierarchy, which will introduce benefits into storage and memory research.

+I have made an example to use this crate as a library in a local Rust project.
+Please refer to [cachesim_example](https://github.com/Halifuda/cachesim_example).

 ----

 The basic usage is like: